-Johannes Endres joined the departments of Art History and Comparative Literature at UC Riverside in summer 2015 as Assistant Professor.
+Johannes Endres joined the departments of Art History and Comparative Literature at UC Riverside in summer 2015.
 He has received his academic education in Germany, at the Universities of Trier and Leipzig, where he earned his Dr.phil. in 1995, and his Habilitation (Dr.phil.habil.) in 2004, respectively.
 In the US, he has been teaching as Visiting Professor at the Universities of California in Riverside and Irvine, at San Diego State University, Vanderbilt University, and Cal State Long Beach.

 Areas of Specialization